English

 Trident™ Thermal Conductivity Application Highlight: Characterization of a Battery Pouch’s Anisotropic Thermal Conductivity

 This Application Highlight illustrates C-Therm’s FLEX Transient Plane Source (TPS) system being utilized to investigate the anisotropic thermal conductivities of a lithium pouch battery cell using the Single-Sided Utility.
-Battery cells emit heat as they discharge electricity.
-Improper thermal management in a battery system can lead to capacity degradation, reduced efficiency, accelerated aging, and, in extreme cases, catastrophic safety hazards such as thermal runaway.
-A comprehensive characterization of the battery’s thermal properties, including thermal conductivity, is essential for successful thermal management.
+Battery cells generate heat as they discharge electricity.
+Inadequate thermal management leads to capacity degradation, accelerated aging, and in extreme cases, thermal runaway, a self-sustaining exothermic reaction that can result in fire or rupture.
+1 A comprehensive characterization of the battery cell's thermal properties, including its directional thermal conductivity, is essential for designing effective thermal management systems.

 Download here